SIN-777/redmine_filter_tweak_versions_sort/README.md

 redmine_filter_tweak_versions_sort
 ==================================

-This plugin fix the function of filter "versions".
+This plugin will fix the order of selectors of 'versions' in issue filter option.